General program information

 Please note: Graduate funding must be listed on resumes and CVs using the exact name as stated in the award letter.
 A graduate teaching assistantship must be listed as such.
 The terms “assistantship” and “fellowship” are not interchangeable.Back to top

 The Department of English maintains computer labs and production facilities on the third floor of Hibbs Hall.
 These facilities are available for use by all English and MATX graduate students.
 Additionally, MATX students may be assigned individual and/or shared space in Hibbs Hall, Room 408.
 Please consult the rules regarding work spaces posted in Forms.
 Applications for space are made to the Graduate Programs Adviser.

 Please note: MATX is not a studio program, and it does not provide traditional fine arts studio or exhibition space.
 Students are encouraged to seek out opportunities for collaboration at VCU and in the wider Richmond arts community.Back to top

 Conferences and papers

 MATX students are encouraged to begin participating in academic and professional life by submitting proposals and abstracts to deliver papers at conferences.
-It is strongly recommended that students discuss such plans with and submit all abstracts and proposals to their dissertation director, the MATX Director and/or the Graduate Programs Adviser.
+It is strongly recommended that students discuss such plans with and submit all abstracts and proposals to their dissertation director.
 Students represent the program and the university, and their performance affects our reputation.
 Assistance with travel costs may be available through the MATX program.
 See the Graduate Programs Adviser for details.
 Funds will be disbursed only in accordance with state and university procedures.
 Travel requests must be made 30 days before travel within the U.S. and 45 days before international travel.Back to top